drodil/youtube_auto_pause/README.md

 ## TODO

 * Add icons for the extension
-* Better way to check if video is actually plaing
 * Support for other video services
 * Publish in the chrome web store
 * Add settings for continuing/pausing the playback